bjlkeng/bjlkeng.github.io/source/posts/universal-resnet-the-one-neuron-approximator.rst

 here (if you're really interested in the math click on the Wikipedia link):

-    The **universal approximation theorem** states that a feed-forward networks with a single hidden layer containing a finite number of neurons can approximate functions on compact sets on :math:`\mathbb{R}^n`, under mild assumptions of the activation function (non-constant, monotonically-increasing, continuous).
+    The **universal approximation theorem** states that a feed-forward network with a single hidden layer containing a finite number of neurons can approximate functions on compact sets on :math:`\mathbb{R}^n`, under mild assumptions of the activation function (non-constant, monotonically-increasing, continuous).